jojozhuang/jojozhuang.github.io/_posts/portfolios/2016-01-29-My-Web-Server.md

 How to launch the web server?
 1. Open a cmd window, navigate to the directory which contains all of the files.
 ![root](/assets/mywebserver/root.png "root")
 2. Run 'javac \*.java' to compile source files.
 3. Run 'java MyWebServer' to launch it.
 ![startserver](/assets/mywebserver/startserver.png "startserver")
 4. Launch your web browser, access the url address of 'http://localhost:2540/'.
 All of the files in the root directory will be listed out.
 ![webserver](/assets/mywebserver/webserver.png "webserver")
 You can try to click the links for different file, and you should get proper result.
-You can navigate to the folder as deep as you want.
+You can navigate to the folder recursively, as deep as you want.
 ![recursive](/assets/mywebserver/recursive.png "recursive")
 Apart from the static files and directories, this web server also supports to handle dynamical request.
 For example, handle number add operation.
 ![cgi](/assets/mywebserver/cgi.png "cgi")